eoscostarica/sample-nodeos-configs/network-boot-lab.md

 # Launch EOSIO network

+## Goal

+Launch an EOSIO Network locally with the required plugins and install the system contracts that stablish new rules to the network.
 ## Workshop instructions

 Complete the instructions described in this lab.

 The student must send:
-1. A `zip file` containing the final folder after completing this tutorial and just removing the `data` folder.
+1. A `zip file` containing the resulting folder after completing this tutorial and just removing the `data` folder.
 1. A screenshot of the terminal with nodeos running after the lab is completed.

 ### Help material

-Most of the resource here shown are taken from the `EOSIO Private Network Installation` tutorial, to follow the complete example, please refer to [this link](https://guide.eoscostarica.io/docs/tutorials/private-network-installation/#block-producer-nodes-configuration-and-execution).
+Most of the resources shown here are taken from the `EOSIO Private Network Installation` tutorial.
+To follow the complete example, please refer to [this link](https://guide.eoscostarica.io/docs/tutorials/private-network-installation/#block-producer-nodes-configuration-and-execution).

-## Goal

-Launch an EOSIO Network locally with the needed nodeos plugins and install the system contracts that teach new rules to the network about how to behave.

 ## Software Requirements